Five Corners District Improvement Financing (DIF) Program and District

 Five Corners DIF Program Master Plan Presentation to the Board of Selectmen

 On November 19, 2018, the first phase of the Five Corners DIF Program was presented to the Board of Selectmen.
-This presentation, available by clicking here, highlighted the methodology and findings of a detailed feasibility study commissioned by the Town working with Camoin Associates to determine whether the Town should consider establishing a DIF Program and District in the Five Corners to support ongoing sewer infrastructure projects and future infrasturcture improvements.
+This presentation, available by clicking here, highlighted the methodology and findings of a detailed feasibility study, completed by Camoin Associates, to determine whether the Town should consider establishing a DIF Program and District in the Five Corners to support ongoing sewer infrastructure projects and future infrastructure improvements.
+Camoin Associates, a highly respected economic development consulting firm, was commissioned by the town to undertake the feasibility study.
 The full Phase I report and recommendation from Camoin Associates is available by clicking here.

 What is District